-While each pattern in this lesson is written in ascending order only, you can also practice these patterns descending any pentatonic scale that you apply them to in your jazz guitar practice routine.
+While each pattern in this lesson is written in ascending order only, you can also practice these patterns descending on any pentatonic scale that you apply them to.

 Pentatonic Scale Patterns 1 – 123

 The first pattern consists of a 3-note grouping that you play from each note in the scale.
 When doing so, you produce a 123, 234, 345, etc. pattern as you ascend the scale with this three-note shape.

 As was noted in the intro, make sure to work this, and any, pattern ascending and descending the scale as you expand upon it further in your jazz guitar practice routine.